ConfD-Developer/ConfD-Demos/symlink/README.md

 * configuration changes in one of the two subtrees are not visible in the other subtree until the configuration is committed;
-* due to callbacks involved, performance of the solution might be worse, especially if the symlinked configuration contains large list instance sets;
+* due to callbacks involved, performance of the solution might be worse, especially if the symlinked configuration contains large list instance sets.

-  this can be improved if needed, but this is beyond the scope of this demo.
+The performance can be improved if needed, but this is beyond the scope of this demo.

 * pros: the behavior is almost identical, can be used in most scenarios
-* cons: might be complex to implement, suffers from aliasing
+* cons: might be complex to implement, suffers from aliasing, potentially decreased performance